 Where a council cannot demonstrate the required supply, NPPF paragraph 11d engages what officers and inspectors call the tilted balance: the presumption that planning permission should be granted unless the adverse impacts of doing so significantly and demonstrably outweigh the benefits.
 In effect, the balance of argument on appeal shifts toward the applicant.
 A refusal that would have been comfortably defensible at appeal under a five-year supply position becomes more contestable under a four-and-a-half-year supply position, and the cost-of-fighting calculation on the council’s side moves with it.

 For sub-10 unit schemes this matters in a specific and measurable way.
 Small-site refusals are disproportionately determined at officer delegation rather than committee, which means the case officer’s read of the planning balance does most of the work.
 The same officer who would have refused a borderline scheme on amenity-impact grounds at the end of March may, by mid-July, find the inspectorate calculus harder to ignore.
-The point is not that the trigger forces approvals.
-It is that it raises the cost of refusing in a way that is most visible at the marginal scheme.
+This does not force approvals.
+It raises the cost of refusing, most visibly at the marginal scheme.

 What the data shows for the seven boroughs

-The Perfect Scale dataset covers 2,800 small-site (1–9 unit) determinations across these seven boroughs in the three-year window to 31 March 2026.
+The Perfect Scale dataset covers 2,800 small-site (1–9 unit) determinations across these seven boroughs in the 2022–2026 window.
 Refusal rates vary substantially:

 | Borough | Determined | Refusal rate |